Frequently Asked Questions

 What is the difference between registering with Family Equality Council and COLAGE?

-Registration with Family Equality Council gets you into the over forty events we organize – from the daily morning Littles' Gathering to the Family Dance and Movie Matinee.
+Registration with Family Equality Council gets you into the over forty events for the whole family organize – from the daily morning Littles' Gathering to the Family Dance and Movie Matinee.
 Registration is needed in order to take part in Family Equality Council events and our additional drop-off children programming options like Whale Camp, Theater Camp, Art Camp, and more that take place Monday to Thursday.
-The registration details of these camps for 3 – 7 year-olds will be available in May 2018.
+The registration details of these camps for 3 – 7 year-olds will be available in May 2019.

 COLAGE offers a day camp and programs for youth ages 7 – 18+.
 All COLAGE programs are led for and by people with LGBTQ parents.
 COLAGE programs are thoughtfully developed for each age group, balancing creativity with recreation; providing a safe environment for participants to talk with other youth about challenges they face and ways to become empowered, all while focusing on connecting to a network of peers that will be lifelong friends and support system.
-For more information on COLAGE programs and registration, visit www.colage.org/family-week.
+For more information on COLAGE programs, visit www.colage.org/family-week.